the-turing-way/the-turing-way/book/website/collaboration/organising-conference/reg-form-template.md

  - [ ] Yes, I wish to apply for the childcare fund to support my attendance at the conference - please specify [text box]
  - [ ] No

-- Would you like to apply for the conference’s accessibility fund? *Add details such as - The accessibility fund is designed to support attendees who need additional assistance to participate in the Conference.
+- Would you like to apply for the conference’s accessibility fund? *Add details such as - The accessibility fund is designed to support attendees who need additional assistance to participate in the conference.
 We can provide financial assistance (up to add amount/person) to help cover support costs for the duration of the conference, or for additional to support remote participation.
 Please select one of the following options: *
  - [ ] Yes, I wish to apply for the accessibility fund to support my attendance at the Conference - please specify [text box]
  - [ ] No, I do not wish to apply for the accessibility fund
 ```